classgraph/classgraph/README.md

     .scan();
 ```

-You can also get a list of matching fully-qualified classnames for interfaces and classes matching required criteria without adding any MatchProcessors (i.e. without calling any .match*() methods on the FastClasspathScanner instance), which means that the classloader will never be called on the matching classes, and the static initializer blocks of the matching classes will never be executed.
-(The class hierarchy is parsed and stored during the `.scan()` call whether or not there are any MatchProcessors added to the FastClasspathScanner instance, but the classloader is only called on a class if there is a MatchProcessor that matches the class, because it needs to be passed a `Class<?>` reference.)
+You can also get a list of matching fully-qualified names of interfaces and classes matching required criteria without adding any MatchProcessors (i.e. without calling any `.match...()` methods on the FastClasspathScanner instance) by calling a `.getNamesOf...()` method.
+These methods return lists of strings, rather than lists of `Class<?>` references, which means that the classloader does not need to be called on the matching classes, and the static initializer blocks of the matching classes will never be executed.
+This can be useful if the static initializer blocks of classes trigger unwanted side effects if run before the expected time. (i.e. the class hierarchy is parsed and stored during the `.scan()` call whether or not there are any MatchProcessors added to the FastClasspathScanner instance, but the classloader is only called on a class if there is a MatchProcessor that matches the class, in order to be able to pass a `Class<?>` reference to the MatchProcessor.)

 As a result of not calling the classloader, you get a `List<String>` list of matching classnames, rather than a list of `Class<?>` references: